ceugenia/ceugenia/README.md

 # 👋 Hi there, my name is **Constanza Perez**!
 (AKA **ceugenia**)

-**Computational Biologist & AI Researcher | Bridging Wet-Lab & Dry-Lab Science**
-*"Turning data into biological insight — one pipeline at a time."*
+**Microbiologist🪴Computational Biologist bridging AI & biology | Rare-cell detection, scRNA-seq, and interactive genomics tools 🚀👾**

 I’m a researcher at **UC Riverside’s MIGCrest Lab**, passionate about leveraging **machine learning and bioinformatics** to decode complex biological systems.
 My current work focuses on **single-cell transcriptomics, neural crest development, and building reproducible tools** that make genomic data more accessible and interpretable.